Hartmetall Wilke – About us

 - 2005 Move of the production to China

-We moved our production to our factory in China.
+We moved our production to China.
 Especially to guarantee our customers security of supply for the necessary raw materials

 - 2007 T.C.
 Rods production